python/buildmaster-config/README.md

 Create a PR.
 Merge the PR.
 The new venv will be recreated automatically on the server.

-If something goes wrong, commands to recreate the venv *manually* on the
-server:

-    make stop-master
-    git pull
-    mv venv old-venv
-    make venv
-    make start-master

-    # then you may watch logs in realtime:
-    # tail -F master/twistd.log

 Upgrading buildbot sometimes requires to run the command:

     ./venv/bin/buildbot upgrade-master /data/buildbot/master